Solicitations - C-THAN

 - Demonstrate test characteristics such as clinical sensitivity and specificity, feasibility or usability for a chosen clinical need comparable to an existing technology, device, or assay in clinical practice.

-General characteristics: usable for patient management in LMIC clinic conditions, non- to minimally-invasive, low cost (the cost of test should be comparable to or lower than the local median daily income, the local cost of HIV medication dose, etc.) user friendly (can be operated by health care workers that receive local training in its operation and maintenance)
+Usable for patient management in LMIC clinic conditions, non- to minimally-invasive, low cost (the cost of test should be comparable to or lower than the local median daily income, the local cost of HIV medication dose, etc.) user friendly (can be operated by health care workers that receive local training in its operation and maintenance)

-Specific attributes: portability, operable in locations with limited or no medical infrastructure (limited access to electricity, land-line communication, refrigeration or central water supply)
+Portability, operable in locations with limited or no medical infrastructure (limited access to electricity, land-line communication, refrigeration or central water supply)

 C-THAN is also receptive to proposals from industry with commercially available testing devices that have not been optimized to address the requirements listed above.
 The application must detail the limitations of the currently available system relative to use in LMIC or in HIV/AIDS priority topics and describe the proposed approach to resolution of these limitations.